andyw8/andyw8.github.io/_posts/2025-07-07-using-claude-code-custom-slash-commands-with-ruby.md

 Although Claude does a reasonable job for these with a zero-shot prompt, the custom commands allow for better adherence to modern best practices, which are often preferable over what the model was trained on.

-Each command has iteratively refined based on real-world usage across different Ruby projects.
+Each command has been iteratively refined based on real-world usage across different Ruby projects.
 (I've found that using bullet-point checklists makes Claude more systematic about following instructions).

 As these patterns may be valuable to the broader Ruby community, I've published a [claude_code_slash_commands][2] gem (mostly written by Claude Code of course).